 - Law and Society Graduate Fellows Program A program for graduate students at UW-Madison.
 ILS Law and Society Graduate Fellows are JD and doctoral students drawn from a range of disciplines across the UW-Madison campus.
 The program aims to expand students' research skill set and assist in preparing for the dissemination of their research.

 - Hurst Summer Institute in Legal History Biennial two-week summer session for early-career legal historians.
 The next Hurst Institute will take place in 2015.
 Application information will be posted and circulated later in 2014.

 Programs and Activities:

 - Midwest Law and Society Retreat Biennial event bringing together faculty and graduate students from the Midwest's diverse law and society programs for a weekend of intellectual exchange and community building.
 The next retreat will take place October 24-25, 2014.
 See: Call for proposals and registrations - Deadline June 1, 2014

-- Wisconsin Discussion Group on Constitutionalism Annual invitation-only faculty workshop hosted by Associate Dean Heinz Klug and other constitutional law professors, held during the fall semester.
+- Wisconsin Discussion Group on Constitutionalism Annual invitation-only faculty workshop hosted by Professor Heinz Klug and other constitutional law professors, held during the fall semester.
 See Events at the Institute.